Missouri man pleads not guilty in kidnapping of pregnant Maysville woman

 Bush's body was found three days later in Missouri.
 The body of her baby -- Valkyrie Grace -- was found in a different location in Missouri, according to court documents.

 Jamie Waterman told authorities his wife showed him Bush's body, which was near their home, according to court documents.
-He said they burned the body and took the charred remains to another location.
+He said they burned the body and took the charred remains to another location, the documents say.

-Jamie Waterman later led authorities to Bush's charred body, according to the affidavit.
+Jamie Waterman later led authorities to Bush's charred body, according to an affidavit.
 FBI agents found a charred human hand and bone fragments in a burn pit behind the residence, the affidavit says.